 Although physically separated, a couple is not legally separated until a judgment of legal separation is granted by the courts.

-In a sense, a legal separation is much more similar to divorce than to being separated (living apart).
+In a sense, a legal separation is much more similar to divorce than it is to being separated (living apart).

 Why Get a Legal Separation instead of a Divorce?